mariohercules/docker-locust/README.md

 ## Scheme

-*  Only nginx is on accessible network from users and locust app.
+*  Only nginx is on a accessible network from users and locust app.
 *  Wordpress and MySQL can only be accessible from nginx.

 ![Screenshot](Diagram-Locust.png)